Linux vulnerabilities: from detection to treatment

 If you worked with a computer the last decade, you know the importance of keeping your software up-to-date.
 Those who don’t, are stacking up vulnerabilities, waiting for them to being exploited by others.
-Although GNU/Linux and most software are open source and can be reviewed, security flaws in software packages remain.
+Although Linux and most software are open source and can be reviewed, security flaws in software packages remain.
 While it isn’t easy to close every vulnerability on your system, we can at least create a stable process around it.
-The goals?
-Know which vulnerabilities exists and how to treat them.
+This guide explains what is available, from vulnerability to treatment.

 For this article, we discuss two main categories of vulnerabilities commonly found on Linux systems.
-The first category is vulnerabilities in the operating system and software packages.
-The second category is weaknesses introduced by default and changed software configurations.
+The first category contains vulnerabilities in the operating system and software packages.
+The second category describes weaknesses in the configuration of software.

 Linux has weaknesses similar to those other operating systems have.
 These weaknesses are inherent to how computers work.
 Most of them are caused during the development cycle of software.
 The weakness is usually somewhere in the logic involved.
 One missing “if” statement can be enough to make a piece of software instantly vulnerable to a common attack.
 The big difference is that every operating system has different ways to deal with them.
 This starts with the compile flags used during compiling the source code, up to the time when software is being executed.